-As of December 31, 2015 and 2014, certain corporate subsidiaries of the Company had U.S. federal net operating loss carryforwards of approximately \$62,014 and \$13,000, respectively, and \$60,646 and \$12,300, respectively, of various state and local net operating loss carryforwards that are available to offset future taxable income, if and when it arises.
+As of December 31, 2016 and 2015, certain corporate subsidiaries of the Company had U.S. federal net operating loss carryforwards of approximately \$106,838 and \$62,014, respectively, and \$104,263 and \$60,646, respectively, of various state and local net operating loss carryforwards that are available to offset future taxable income, if and when it arises.
 These net operating loss carryforwards begin to expire in the year 2034.
-As of December 31, 2015 and 2014, the Company also had net operating loss carryforwards for Canadian federal and provincial income taxes of \$6,672 and \$4,000, respectively, which will begin to expire in the year 2034.
-As of December 31, 2015, the Company also had net operating loss carryforwards for Irish income tax purposes of \$900, which can be carried forward indefinitely against future business income.
+As of December 31, 2016 and 2015, the Company also had net operating loss carryforwards for Canadian federal and provincial income taxes of \$7,893 and \$6,672, respectively, which will begin to expire in the year 2034.
+As of December 31, 2016 and 2015, the Company also had net operating loss carryforwards for Irish income tax purposes of \$18,453 and \$900, which can be carried forward indefinitely against future business income.
 The utilization of the net operating loss carryforwards to reduce future income taxes will depend on the corporate subsidiaries' ability to generate sufficient taxable income prior to the expiration of the carryforward period.
 In addition, the maximum annual use of net operating loss carryforwards may be limited in certain situations after changes in stock ownership occur.

-As of and for the years ended December 31, 2015 and 2014, the Company had not established a liability for uncertain tax positions as no such positions existed.
-In general, the Company's tax returns and the tax returns of its corporate subsidiaries are subject to U.S. federal, state and local and foreign income tax examinations by tax authorities.
-Generally, the Company is not subject to examination by taxing authorities for tax years prior to 2012.
+As of and for the period ended December 31, 2016, the Company had not established a liability for uncertain tax positions as no such positions existed.
+In general, the Company's tax returns and the tax returns of its corporate subsidiaries are subject to U.S. federal, state, local and foreign income tax examinations by tax authorities.
+Generally, the Company is not subject to examination by taxing authorities for tax years prior to 2013.
 The Company does not believe that it is reasonably possible that the total amount of unrecognized tax benefits will significantly change within 12 months of the reporting date.